1. Choose your focus go-to-market segments

-Instead of trying to market a generic app builder, they focused on media, sports & entertainment segments and built features that supported visuality, interactivity, fan engagement, being social and community-driven.
+Instead of trying to market a generic app builder, they focused on media, sports & entertainment segments and built features that supported visuality, interactivity, fan engagement, and being social, and community-driven.

 An inherent virality in their product.
 An easy answer to one of the biggest sales objections.
 And as a side-effect, they have been called by some investors “the most entertaining tech company”.

 For insider tips, check out the interview with Choicely’s CEO Kaius Meskanen.